DeanMenkis/PandaCam-StormHacks2025/README.md

 3. **Auto Monitoring**: Use "▶️ Start Monitoring" for periodic captures
 4. **Adjust Interval**: Use the slider to set monitoring frequency (5-60 seconds)

-### 🏆 Team Circuit Breakers
-Built with passion for StormHacks 2025!

-*Keep calm and keep printing!* 🖨️✨